open-mmlab/mmtracking/docs/en/dataset.md

 There are 3 JSON files in `data/ILSVRC/annotations`:

-`imagenet_det_30plus1cls.json`: JSON file containing the annotations information of the training set in ImageNet DET dataset.
+`imagenet_det_30plus1cls.json`: JSON file contains the annotations information of the training set in ImageNet DET dataset.
 The `30` in `30plus1cls` denotes the overlapped 30 categories in ImageNet VID dataset, and the `1cls` means we take the other 170 categories in ImageNet DET dataset as a category, named as `other_categeries`.

-`imagenet_vid_train.json`: JSON file containing the annotations information of the training set in ImageNet VID dataset.
+`imagenet_vid_train.json`: JSON file contains the annotations information of the training set in ImageNet VID dataset.

-`imagenet_vid_val.json`: JSON file containing the annotations information of the validation set in ImageNet VID dataset.
+`imagenet_vid_val.json`: JSON file contains the annotations information of the validation set in ImageNet VID dataset.

 #### The folder of annotations and reid in MOT15/MOT16/MOT17/MOT20